• Skip to primary navigation

 Ingredients

-• 4 tbsp pesto - I used homemade kale pesto but ready made works well too.
+• 4 tablespoons pesto - I used homemade kale pesto but ready made works well too.

 • 50 g grated cheddar cheese or vegan alternative